otammato/Ansible_Terraform/README.md

 ### 1. Launch a Terraform template from here:<br>
 https://github.com/otammato/Ansible_Terraform/tree/main/Terraform
 <br><br>
-Make sure you replace the key_name parameter in the template to yours, navigate to the Terraform folder
+Make sure you replace the key_name parameter in the template to yours, navigate to the Terraform folder, and then
 <br>
 ```
-terraform validate
+$ terraform validate
-terrraform plan
+$ terrraform plan
-terraform apply
+$ terraform apply
 ```

 ### 2. Note the outputs after the infrastructure created - ip addresses of slaves <br>